FuNK3Y/picoKVM/README.md

     ]
 }
 ```
 You can finally fine-tune the delay between each command to make sure the interface can keep track of those (`command_delay`).
-Optionaly, the delay for a given command can be overriden - should it be slower than the rest.
+Optionally, the delay for a given command can be overriden - should it be slower than the rest.

 If the monitor is not powered on during an input switch, it will be automatically turned on so that commands can be registered.